PhilterPaper/Text-KnuthPlass/README.md

 `Text::KnuthPlass`, maintaining it for only a short time.
 In 2020, Phil Perry took over maintenance of this package.

+There are many copies of the Knuth-Plass paper/thesis, as well as discussions and explanations of the algorithm, floating around on the Web, so I will leave it to you to find some examples.
+Just the keywords _Knuth_ and _Plass_ should get you there.

 There are a number of known bugs in Text::KnuthPlass, and the first priority is to study post-2011 changes to `typeset` and see if they resolve the problems.
 There is also a refactored (still Javascript) version of